 There are mountain hikes for families, for adventures, and even for those who first approach trekking.
 There are gorges that you can explore even without leaving your car if that’s your style!

-Here is a list of some of the better known gorges in Crete.
-Wherever you go in Crete, you will find a gorge no more than 1-hour drive away.
+Here is a list of some of the better-known gorges in Crete.
+Wherever you go in Crete, you will find a gorge no more than a 1-hour drive away.

 These natural miracles form as rivers, creeks, and springs remove rock layers over hundreds of years to leave behind a deep narrow valley that is often walkable.

 So wear your hiking shoes and prepare yourself for some of the most thrilling adventures in Crete!

 Here are some of the gorges you cannot miss if you’re holidaying in the region of Chania.
 Star gorge of the island, Samaria, included… take a look!